 I am a marine scientist with an interest in how public policy and technological innovation can help foster the sustainable use of marine resources.
 I hold a PhD in biological oceanography from the MIT/Woods Hole Oceanographic Institution Joint Program.

-Currently based in Washington, D.C., I am a John A Knauss Marine Policy Fellow in NOAA's Ocean Acidification Program.
-I work on building global scientific capacity for ocean observations, strengthening international partnerships, and highlighting the threat of ocean acidification through UN processes and other high-level fora.
+Currently based in Washington, D.C., I recently completed a John A Knauss Marine Policy Fellow in NOAA's Ocean Acidification Program, where I worked on building global scientific capacity for ocean observations, strengthening international partnerships, and highlighting the threat of ocean acidification through UN processes and other high-level fora.

-My academic research focuses on developing new remote-sensing tools to measure and study tropical marine biodiversity.
-Primarily, I do this by recording sounds made by marine animals.
-Most of my research to date has focused on coral reefs.
+My academic research focused on developing new remote-sensing tools to measure and study tropical marine biodiversity.
+Primarily, I achieved this by recording and analyzing sounds made by animals inhabiting coral reefs.